 So you decided to buy a van to convert into a campervan… or perhaps you are in the research phase and are trying to work out if you go for a Sprinter van… and if you do, which Sprinter van is best for conversion in terms of model, size and specifications you need for your van to be suitable for doing a DIY conversion (or having it professionally converted).

-The number of decisions you need to make when selecting the right van for your build can initially seem overwhelming, but it is actually pretty easy to narrow down your options and work out which Sprinter van is best to buy for your campervan conversion.
+The number of decisions you need to make when selecting the right van for your conversion can initially seem overwhelming, but it is actually pretty easy to narrow down your options and work out which Sprinter van is best to buy for your camper van conversion.

 As far as brand goes, Sprinter vans are currently manufactured and sold in the US as both Freightliner and Mercedes-Benz Sprinter vans, however as the two are similar and Mercedes recently announced that Freightliner-branded Sprinter vans are going to be discontinued in 2021, we are focusing on the Mercedes Sprinter van brand in this post.